Did you know that the highest rate of brain development occurs during the first five years of a child’s life?

 District 200 also offers a developmental screening for Birth-to-5-year old children at Jefferson Early Childhood Center.

 Here are your first steps.
 It takes less than 30 minutes to make sure your child is reaching his or her developmental milestones.

 Here’s what to do:

-If your child is between the ages of Birth - 5 and you live in Wheaton/Warrenville Illinois School District #200 please use this free online screening tool or call us at 630 682 2109.
+If your child is between the ages of Birth - 5 and you live in Wheaton/Warrenville Illinois School District #200, please use these free online screening tools or call us at 630 682 2109.

-Kindergarten Aged Children (Children who will be 5 years old on or before September 1, 2019).
+Kindergarten- Aged Children (Children who will be 5 years old on or before September 1, 2021):

-For children who will be of kindergarten age in the fall, please contact your elementary school.
+At this time, children who will be of kindergarten age this upcoming Fall, please contact your elementary school.
 Your elementary school will be able to help you with any questions you may have.
-We will be happy to share your child’s ASQ with your school if you still wish to complete it.
+We will be happy to share your child’s ASQ and ASQ-SE results with your school if you still wish to complete it.
 Kindergarten Round up Information Click Here

 Utilizing this process does not obligate you to follow-through with any of the options suggested.

 We know what’s possible when kids get the support they need.
 We can give every child an equal opportunity to learn and grow— but it’s important for children to get the help they need in the critical years before they turn five.